 Do you suspect you might have anemia?
 Or have you been recently diagnosed?
 You might notice some strange things happening in your mouth and wonder how anemia impacts your oral health.
 Anemia can vary in severity and symptoms, so keep reading to learn what it might mean for your teeth and gums.

 Anemia Gums And Your Oral Health

-If you have persistent anemia, let your dentist know.
-He or she may prescribe special antimicrobial rinses like Colgate® PerioGard® Rinse to help prevent gum disease, or antibiotic drugs to reduce your risk of related infection.
-If you have undergone dental work or oral surgery, you might need treatment to prevent excessive bleeding as well.
-This can mean altering the types of treatments and tools your dentist uses during treatment.
-Patients with severe anemia might even require oxygen during treatment to compensate for anemia's hindrance on the amount of oxygen in your bloodstream.
+If you have been diagnosed with chronic anemia, it might impact your dental treatment.
+Your dentist might recommend an antimicrobial rinse to help prevent gum disease or an antibiotic drug from reducing your risk of infection.
+If you undergo dental work or oral surgery, your dentist might need to adjust treatment to prevent excessive bleeding, such as altering the types of tools used.
+Patients with severe anemia might even require oxygen during treatment to compensate for the lack of oxygen in the bloodstream.

 Overall treatment for your anemia depends on the type of anemia you have.
 Some types of anemia result from genetics or chronic diseases and will require a team of medical professionals to assess your needs and relieve your symptoms.
 More likely, your anemia is caused by a lack of vitamins or minerals:

 - Iron-deficiency anemia.
 The most common type of anemia, iron-deficiency anemia, occurs when your body has a shortage of iron, which the bone marrow needs to make hemoglobin for red blood cells.
 Treatment usually includes changing your diet or taking iron supplements.